boymelvs/pairgo/README.md

 ### The Project

-The is a group project and is about to build a website demostrating what we learn so far in bootcamp such as html5, sass, javascript ES6.
+The is a group project and is about to build a website demonstrating what we learn so far in bootcamp such as html5, sass, javascript ES6.

 ### Group Member